Fisheries Oceanography Laboratory

 As part of the NRDA process, scientists from each trustee entity work together to identify potential injuries to natural resources resulting from the spill and to design studies that will be used to determine and measure spill-related injuries (impacts) to natural resources and their human uses.

 Highly trained taxonomists in the Fisheries Oceanography Lab are currently sorting and identifying organisms collected during assessment surveys as part of the NRDA effort.
-We are collaborating with colleagues at many laboratories in the Gulf region, including NOAA/NMFS labs in Pascagoula, Galveston, and Miami, as well as the University of Miami, the Dauphin Island Sea Lab, Louisiana State University, USM's Department of Marine Science.
+We are collaborating with colleagues at many laboratories in the Gulf region, including NOAA/NMFS labs in Pascagoula, Galveston, and Miami, as well as the University of Miami, the Dauphin Island Sea Lab, Louisiana State University, USM's Division of Marine Science.
 As an added benefit, this work is helping to train the next generation of marine scientists.

 Ecosystem-Based Management Metrics for Forage Fish Using Jellyfish